chrboku/AnnoMe/README.md

 # AnnoMe

-This is a package for the classification of MS/MS spectra of novel compounds into either "interesting" or "other" compounds.
-In this respect, the classification result "interesting"  refers to specific substance classes of interest to the user, while the classification result "other" refer to structures not of interest.
+This is a package for the classification of MS/MS spectra of novel compounds into either "relevant" or "other" compounds.
+In this respect, the classification result "relevant"  refers to specific substance classes of interest to the user, while the classification result "other" refer to structures not of interest.
 For this, the classifiers first need to be trained on a large set of MS/MS spectra of compounds of interest (e.g., obtained from reference standards) and others (e.g., obtained from reference standards of other compounds and from large MS/MS spectra repositories).

 ## Limitations